Referral Partners

 The entry question is yours.

-The assessment is anchored to the specific question you are holding — whether you are a therapist asking where the real problem lives or an attorney asking whether your client's judgment is structurally sound.
+The assessment is anchored to the specific question you are holding — whether you are managing fiduciary exposure, evaluating a founder before deployment of capital, tracing the human architecture behind financial behavior, or confirming whether the leadership you are betting on is structurally real.
 Your question defines the engagement scope.
 The instrument answers it.

 The delivery is governed.

 Findings are not delivered in a data dump.
-For clinical referral partners, the report is coordinated directly — the structural coordinates shared in language that maps to your treatment framework.
-For professional services partners, the briefing is calibrated to one structural finding, one trajectory, one implication mapped to the decision you are currently holding, one risk statement denominated in dollars and time.
+The briefing is calibrated to one structural finding, one trajectory, one implication mapped to the decision you are currently holding, one risk statement denominated in dollars and time.
 The full structural read is in the written report.
 The briefing delivers the operational layer.
 The report holds the depth.

 The report goes in the file.